Who Owns Core 5G Patents? – Essentiality Check on 5G Declared Patents

 International Telecommunications Union (ITU)

-The International Telecommunications Union (ITU) is the global organization responsible for worldwide standardization of telecommunications.
+The International Telecommunications Union (ITU) is the global organization responsible for the worldwide standardization of telecommunications.
 The ITU Radiocommunication Sector has responsibility for governing the worldwide use of the radio-frequency spectrum and satellite orbit resources to make certain this spectrum is used effectively.

 The ITU-R has defined three main types of uses of 5G technology in its document “Framework and overall objectives of the future development of IMT for 2020 and beyond”,